build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 For tools like this to make sense, whoever sees the execution timeline needs to truly believe that what is shown is the actual code execution.
 In the case above, we are seeing is that it took **9.95ms** to complete that request sent to the microservice API represented by the `/hello` root span. **4.83ms** was spent with code for the `HelloAppController`, executed within the context of the microservice API call.
 In this example, `HelloAppController` is a child-span created automatically by the OpenTelemetry agent for Java.

 Now let's look into the actual microservice code.

-Go to **src/main/java** folder, you will see the code implementation for the microservice.
-In particular, look into the code of the Java class `HelloAppController.java`.
+1. Go to **src/main/java** folder.
+You will see the code for the microservice.

+2. Look into the code of the Java class `HelloAppController.java`.

 ```java
 @RestController